 4. Am I interested in medical treatments?

-If conservative treatments don’t work for you, you may benefit from various medical treatments, including sclerotherapy, laser ablation and microphlebectomy.
-Although these treatments are minimally-invasive, they do carry a small risk of side effects.
+If conservative treatments don’t work for you, you may benefit from various medical treatments, including sclerotherapy, laser ablation, and microphlebectomy.
+Although these treatments are minimally-invasive, they carry a small risk of side effects.
 Nonetheless, they can be very effective at eliminating the symptoms associated with spider veins and varicose veins.
 Thus, if you are interested in these treatments, it’s a good time to make an appointment with a vein doctor.

 If you are interested in scheduling an appointment with a vein doctor, contact the Vein & Vascular Institute today.